§-Quick questions

 The international business cycle is shaped by:

-What is 1.
+What are 1.
 Trade linkages?Show answer

 When one major economy slows, demand for imports from trade partners falls.
 A 1 percentage point fall in Chinese GDP growth is associated with roughly a 0.3 to 0.5 percentage point fall in Australian export growth (Treasury, RBA modelling).
 Trade integration has tightened synchronisation: trade-intensive country pairs have more correlated cycles.

-What is 2.
+What are 2.
 Financial linkages?Show answer

 Cross-border capital flows transmit financial shocks rapidly.
 A US Federal Reserve rate hike tightens global liquidity, raises borrowing costs in emerging markets, and triggers capital outflows.
 The 2013 "taper tantrum" saw emerging market currencies fall sharply on a US Fed announcement.